Veps people: Prehistory

-Historical period
+Later history

 Vepsians and other tribes.
 An approximative map of the non-Varangian cultures in Eastern Europe, in the 9th century.

-In early Kievan Rus' chronicles, they are called "Весь" (Ves’); in some Arabic sources, they are called Wisu.
+In medieval Russian chronicles, they are known as ves (весь); in some Arabic sources, they are called Wisu.
 It is assumed that Bjarmians were at least partly Vepsians.
-From the 12th century, their history is connected with first the Principality of Novgorod and then Muscovy.
+From the 12th century, their history is connected with first Novgorod and then Muscovy.
 Russian settlement reached the Onega Veps in the 14th or 15th century.
 Eastern Vepsians in the Kargopol area merged linguistically with the Russians before the 20th century.

 The existence of the Vepsian people was not widely known until the mid-19th century.
-Despite its close relationship to the Karelian and the Finnish languages, the Vepsian language was thus one of the last Uralic languages to be recognized as one.
+Despite its close relationship to the Karelian and the Finnish languages, the Vepsian language was thus one of the last Uralic languages to be recognized.

 Vepsians numbered 25,607 in 1897.
 Some 7,300 of them inhabited East Karelia.
-In the beginning of the 20th century there were some signs of national awakening among Vepsians.
+In the beginning of the 20th century, there were some signs of national awakening among Vepsians.
 Early Soviet nationality politics supported this progress, and 24 administrative units with the status of national village soviets were formed.
 The alphabet and the written language were developed.
 Teachers started to instruct in Vepsian in some elementary schools.
 The Soviet authorities started to oppress the Vepsian culture in 1937.
 All national activities were stopped and the national districts were abolished.
 When Finland invaded East Karelia in the Continuation War, some Vepsians joined the so-called Kindred Battalion of the Finnish Army.
 These troops were relinquished to the Soviet Union after the war.

-In the postwar period, many Veps moved from their historic villages to larger cities.
+In the post-war period, many Veps moved from their historic villages to larger cities.
 In 1983, on the initiative of national academics, an inquiry was carried out which showed that there were nearly 13,000 Veps in the Soviet Union, 5,600 of whom lived in Karelia, 4,000 in the Leningrad region and just under a 1,000 in the Vologda region.
 The new Vepsian primer Abekirj and other elementary school books were published in Petrozavodsk in 1991.
 Kodima, a newspaper in Vepsian, has been published since 1993.
 The Vepsian rural community was formed in East Karelia in 1994, encompassing 8,200 square kilometers of land and 3,373 inhabitants, 42% of them Vepsian.
 The authorities of the Republic of Karelia granted some budgetary autonomy to the Vepsian community in 1996.
 The language was taught as a subject in two schools, in Shyoltozero and Rybreka.
 However, the cultural revival slowed in the second half of the 1990s and the federal authorities abolished the autonomy in 2006.
 Nowadays the younger generation in general does not speak the language.